-The Certification Centre carries out regular susceptibility tests and penetration tests, of the used IT system, not less frequently than every 6 months.
+CenCert carries out regular susceptibility tests and penetration tests, of the used IT system, not less frequently than every 6 months.
 Results of tests are not published.

-All operations to be performed on computers and servers of the Certification Centre can be made after prior authentication and control of rights.
+All operations to be performed on computers and servers of CenCert can be made after prior authentication and control of rights.
 Performed operations are saved in event logs.